USTC-IP-Lab/USTC_lab/content/en/authors/XinxinLi/_index.md

 ---
 # Display name
-title: Rendao Wang
+title: Xinxin Li
-weight: 71
+weight: 100
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Alumni
+role: PhD student

 # Organizations/Affiliations
 organizations: